 Okanagan Lavender & Herb Farm

 Stroll around downtown Kelowna or along residential streets and you’re bound to see colour springing up everywhere, from yellow daffodils to purple pansies.
 Delicate magnolias are early bloomers and you’ll find them outside the Kelowna Community Theatre and in front of City Hall.
-In May look for lilacs, which are as ubiquitous for their violet shade as for their intoxicating aroma.
-June sees lavender flowering around town, and by far the best place to smell this herb’s beloved fragrance and to watch bees collecting its pollen is at the Okanagan Lavender & Herb Farm (unfortunately in-person visits are currently not available).
+In May look for lilacs, which are as ubiquitous for their violet shade as for their intoxicating aroma, and in June look out for lavender as it flowers around town.

 For more guaranteed flower sightings, head to Guisachan Heritage Park to see a riot of tulips and lilacs, or duck into Kasugai Japanese Gardens downtown to enjoy weeping crabapples and rhododendrons blooming in early May.